Noor-Ismot/Python-daily-log/README.md

 - You can sort and reverse lists using sort() and reverse() methods.
 - You can check if an item exists in a list using the 'in' keyword.

-# LEARN PYTHON : DAY 3
+# LEARN PYTHON : DAY 3 - List
 Topics: Data Structures - Lists [Part 2]
 - Looping through a list using for loop with and without range function.
 - Looping through a list using while loop.